Korn Ferry (NYSE:KFY) Releases Q4 2022 Earnings Guidance

-Korn Ferry (NYSE:KFY – Get Rating) updated its fourth quarter 2022 earnings guidance on Wednesday.
+Korn Ferry (NYSE:KFY – Get Rating) issued an update on its fourth quarter 2022 earnings guidance on Wednesday morning.
 The company provided earnings per share (EPS) guidance of $1.490-$1.630 for the period, compared to the Thomson Reuters consensus estimate of $1.370.
 The company issued revenue guidance of -.

+Korn Ferry (NYSE:KFY – Get Rating) last issued its quarterly earnings data on Wednesday, March 9th.
+The business services provider reported $1.59 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.48 by $0.11.
+Korn Ferry had a return on equity of 21.47% and a net margin of 12.16%.
+The company had revenue of $685.00 million during the quarter, compared to analyst estimates of $650.42 million.
+During the same quarter in the previous year, the company posted $0.95 earnings per share.
+Korn Ferry’s revenue was up 43.3% compared to the same quarter last year.
+As a group, analysts anticipate that Korn Ferry will post 6.11 EPS for the current fiscal year.

-Several brokerages recently commented on KFY.
-Zacks Investment Research upgraded Korn Ferry from a hold rating to a buy rating and set a $68.00 price target for the company in a research report on Friday, March 11th.
-StockNews.com assumed coverage on Korn Ferry in a report on Thursday.
+A number of equities analysts have recently weighed in on KFY shares.
+Zacks Investment Research raised Korn Ferry from a hold rating to a buy rating and set a $68.00 price objective for the company in a research note on Friday, March 11th.
+StockNews.com started coverage on Korn Ferry in a research note on Thursday, March 31st.
 They issued a buy rating for the company.
-Finally, Robert W. Baird dropped their target price on Korn Ferry from $106.00 to $90.00 in a report on Thursday, March 10th.
-One equities research analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
-According to data from MarketBeat, the company has an average rating of Buy and an average price target of $77.75.
+Finally, Robert W. Baird dropped their price objective on Korn Ferry from $106.00 to $90.00 in a research note on Thursday, March 10th.
+One investment analyst has rated the stock with a hold rating and four have assigned a buy rating to the company.
+According to MarketBeat, the stock presently has an average rating of Buy and an average target price of $77.75.

-The firm also recently declared a quarterly dividend, which will be paid on Thursday, April 14th.
-Stockholders of record on Monday, March 28th will be paid a $0.12 dividend.
-This represents a $0.48 annualized dividend and a dividend yield of 0.73%.
-The ex-dividend date is Friday, March 25th.
-Korn Ferry’s dividend payout ratio (DPR) is presently 8.73%.

-In other news, CEO Gary D. Burnison sold 9,779 shares of the company’s stock in a transaction on Wednesday, January 5th.
-The stock was sold at an average price of $77.72, for a total value of $760,023.88.
-The sale was disclosed in a document filed with the SEC, which is available at the SEC website.
-Corporate insiders own 1.50% of the company’s stock.

-A number of institutional investors and hedge funds have recently bought and sold shares of KFY.
-Allianz Asset Management GmbH lifted its stake in Korn Ferry by 314.8% during the 4th quarter.
-Allianz Asset Management GmbH now owns 334,480 shares of the business services provider’s stock worth $25,330,000 after acquiring an additional 253,852 shares in the last quarter.
-Morgan Stanley lifted its stake in Korn Ferry by 68.3% during the 2nd quarter.
-Morgan Stanley now owns 262,128 shares of the business services provider’s stock worth $19,018,000 after acquiring an additional 106,380 shares in the last quarter.
-Marshall Wace LLP acquired a new position in Korn Ferry during the 4th quarter worth about $7,803,000.
-Legal & General Group Plc lifted its stake in Korn Ferry by 4.9% during the 4th quarter.
-Legal & General Group Plc now owns 161,081 shares of the business services provider’s stock worth $12,199,000 after acquiring an additional 7,577 shares in the last quarter.
-Finally, LPL Financial LLC lifted its stake in Korn Ferry by 24.5% during the 4th quarter.
-LPL Financial LLC now owns 33,902 shares of the business services provider’s stock worth $2,567,000 after acquiring an additional 6,682 shares in the last quarter.
-95.94% of the stock is currently owned by hedge funds and other institutional investors.
+A number of hedge funds have recently modified their holdings of KFY.
+Allianz Asset Management GmbH raised its holdings in shares of Korn Ferry by 314.8% in the fourth quarter.
+Allianz Asset Management GmbH now owns 334,480 shares of the business services provider’s stock worth $25,330,000 after buying an additional 253,852 shares during the period.
+Morgan Stanley raised its holdings in shares of Korn Ferry by 68.3% in the second quarter.
+Morgan Stanley now owns 262,128 shares of the business services provider’s stock worth $19,018,000 after buying an additional 106,380 shares during the period.
+Sei Investments Co. grew its stake in Korn Ferry by 2.7% in the fourth quarter.
+Sei Investments Co. now owns 170,488 shares of the business services provider’s stock worth $12,966,000 after purchasing an additional 4,526 shares in the last quarter.
+Legal & General Group Plc grew its stake in Korn Ferry by 4.9% in the fourth quarter.
+Legal & General Group Plc now owns 161,081 shares of the business services provider’s stock worth $12,199,000 after purchasing an additional 7,577 shares in the last quarter.
+Finally, Marshall Wace LLP bought a new position in Korn Ferry in the fourth quarter worth approximately $7,803,000.
+Institutional investors and hedge funds own 95.94% of the company’s stock.

 Korn Ferry, together with its subsidiaries, provides organizational consulting services worldwide.
 It operates through four segments: Consulting, Digital, Executive Search, and RPO (Recruitment Process Outsourcing) & Professional Search.
 The company provides executive search services to fill executive-level positions, such as board directors, chief executive officers, chief financial officers, chief operating officers, chief information officers, chief human resource officers, and other senior executive officers for clients in the industrial, financial services, life sciences/healthcare provider, consumer, technology, and educational/not-for-profit market sectors.